 Wayne State's main campus covers approximately 200 acres in the heart of Midtown Detroit.
 The university boasts one of the nation's most diverse student bodies.
 While some students reside in the seven residence halls and apartment complexes on campus\, others commute from within the city as well as the larger metropolitan area.
-WSU has six satellite campuses: Advanced Technology Education Center in Warren, Jackson College in Jackson, Macomb Education Center in Clinton Township, OCC Orchard Ridge in Farmington Hills, Schoolcraft College in Livonia and University Center Macomb in Clinton Township.
+WSU has six satellite campuses: Advanced Technology Education Center in Warren, Jackson Extension Center in Jackson\\, Macomb Education Center in Clinton Township, OCC Orchard Ridge in Farmington Hills, Schoolcraft Center in Livonia and University Center Macomb in Clinton Township.
 The School of Medicine campus is south of the main campus and adjacent to the Detroit Medical Center, and the Mike Ilitch School of Business is located in The District Detroit, south of the main campus.
-TechTown, a 12-block, three-acre research and technology park, is just north of the main campus.
+TechTown, a 12-block, three-acre research and technology park, is just north of the main campus.\\\

-\ DeRoy Apartments closed permanently on May 1, 2019.
+- \ DeRoy Apartments closed permanently on May 1, 2019.
 Chatsworth Apartments was temporarily vacated on May 13, 2019, for renovations, and it was reopened on Aug.
 19, 2020.
 It is now a residence hall and has been renamed Chatsworth Suites.
-DeRoy Apartments remains in WSU's 2020 Annual Security and Fire Safety Report as it was open for a majority of the time period of this report.
+DeRoy Apartments remains in WSU's 2021 Annual Security and Fire Safety Report as it was open for a portion of the time period of this report. - \\The Jackson Extension Center opened In January 2020.
+No in-person classes were held at the Jackson Extension Center during calendar year 2020. - \\\For purposes of reporting crime statistics, the School of Medicine, Mike llitch School of Business and TechTown are all Included In the geographical location that constitutes main campus.

-2020 Annual Security and Fire Safety Report
+2021 Annual Security and Fire Safety Report

 As part of its mission, Wayne State University continually strives to reach the highest standards of excellence in ensuring the safety of the entire university community.
-Our law enforcement professionals work around the clock to ensure a pleasant and welcoming campus for our students, faculty, staff and visitors.
+Our law enforcement professionals work around the clock to ensure a pleasant, safe and welcoming campus for our students, faculty, staff and visitors.